United FC (Dubai): International Summer Camp

 After the promotion, United FC had several friendly games against local clubs from UAE Pro League.
-The team showed its best against the 2022-2023 champions Shabab Al Ahli Club, the club with the most championships Al Ain FC and 2023 cup champions Sharjah FC.
+The team showed its best against the 2022–23 champions Shabab Al Ahli Club, the club with the most championships Al Ain FC and 2023 cup champions Sharjah FC.

 In June 2023 the club went to Moldova and spent the summer camp at the football base of FC Sheriff Tiraspol.
 United FC had some friendly matches against some professional Moldovan teams, such as Milsami Orhei, FC Petrocub Hîncești, CSF Bălți, FC Florești, Moldova national under-19 football team, FC Saxan and FC Dinamo-Auto Tiraspol.

 After the summer camp, the team went back to Dubai and continued its preparation for the UAE First Division League.
 The club played a friendly game against Turkmenistan national football team in October 2023.
 In early January 2024, United FC played another friendly match versus Latvian team, Riga FC.

 First Division League UAE

-During the transfer window a lot of changes were made.
+During the transfer window before 2023-24 season a lot of changes were made.
 The new technical director Jean Marc Nobilo came.
 Also a lot of notable French specialists began working with United FC.
 The club also signed Marcelo Torres, Lucas Lima and Imade Osarenkhoe.
-Also, United FC extended the contracts Pape Gueye, who is the best goalscorer of the UAE Second Division League 2022/2023 and Moussa Ouedraogo who was chosen the MVP of United FC by the team.
-Quincy Promes and Adrien Silva were signed in the beginning of the season.
-The season started with the victory against Gulf United FC in UAE President Cup tournament.
+Also, United FC extended the contracts of Pape Gueye, who is the best goalscorer of the UAE Second Division League 2022–23 and Moussa Ouedraogo who was chosen the MVP of United FC by the team.
+United finished the season on the 6th place in the First Division, while Marcelo Torres has become the top scorer, scoring 26 goals.

+Quincy Promes and Adrien Silva were signed in the beginning of the 2025–26 season.
+The season started with the victory against Gulf United FC in UAE President Cup tournament, however in the following round United was eliminated by Al Dhafra FC.
 The club finished 4th in the UAE First Division League and couldn't get a promotion to the UAE Pro League.
 At the same season, United FC II (second team) has won the UAE Third Division League and got promoted to the Second Division.

-For 2025-26 season, United FC appointed Andrea Pirlo as a manager, who was joined by Roberto Baronio and Mauro Bertoni as assistant coaches.
-Players like Quincy Promes, Adrien Silva and Marcelo Torres left the club, however United FC signed Haris Seferovic.
+For 2025–26 season, United FC appointed Andrea Pirlo as a manager, who was joined by Roberto Baronio and Mauro Bertoni as assistant coaches.
+Players like Quincy Promes, Adrien Silva and Marcelo Torres left the club, however United FC signed Haris Seferovic, Gian Marco Ferrari and Habib Al Fardan.
 The club's academy has appointed Luca Antonini as a Technical Director and has joined UAE FA National League in categories U10 and U12.

+In 2025–26 campaign of UAE President's Cup, United FC has reached semi-final, where the club was eliminated by Al Ain FC.
+In order to reach this stage, United FC has won against two clubs from UAE Pro League: Sharjah FC and Al Wahda FC.
+In the same season the club has achieved promotion to the UAE Pro League by finishing 2nd in First Division.